 The central government (HKSAR government) issues all necessary business licenses.

-Let's take a look at the 8 different types of Hong kong business licenses you can look out for:
+Let's take a look at the eight different types of Hong Kong business licenses you can look out for:

 How to Apply for a Business License in Hong Kong